Robust error estimates in weak norms for advection dominated transport problems with rough data: Error estimates

 \section{Error estimates}

-In this section we will prove estimates for $\|\tilde e\|_{\frakh}$ where the constant is robust in $\mu$ (under our assumptions on the data).We will only consider the case of semi discretization in space and show how to prove a posteriori error estimates, where the stability constant is essentially $C_T$ of Theorem \ref{dual_stability}.
-The a priori error estimates then follows using the fact that the a posteriori residuals are a priori controlled by the discrete stability estimate \eqref{stabilityCIP}.
-We will first consider the case where no convexity assumption is made on the domain so that elliptic regularity can not be assumed.
-Then we will consider the case of insufficient data, i.e. when only $\overline \bfbeta$ is known, and show that under our assumptions on data we can obtain an upper bound of the error also in this case, where a nonconsistent part limits the asymptotic convergence, in the regime that we are interested in however this part is smaller than the discretization error.
+In this section we will prove estimates for $\|\tilde e\|_{\frakh}$ where the constant is robust in $\mu$ (under our assumptions on the data).We will only consider the case of semi discretization in space and show how to prove an a posteriori error estimate, where the stability constant is essentially $C_T$ of Theorem \ref{dual_stability}.
+The a priori error estimate then follows using the fact that the a posteriori residuals are a priori controlled by the discrete stability estimate of Lemma \ref{stabilityCIP}.
+Then we will consider the case of insufficient data, i.e. when only $\overline \bfbeta$ is known, and show that under our assumptions on data we can obtain an upper bound of the error also in this case, where a nonconsistent part limits the asymptotic convergence.
+In the regime that we are interested in however this part is smaller than the discretization error.

-In the low P\'eclet number regime, we need to modify our estimate to obtain optimality.
-These modifications are possible only if we assume that the domain is convex so that elliptic regularity holds.
-In that case the estimates below can be made robust also in the limit of low P\'eclet numbers by straightforward modifications.
-We omit the details.
+{In the low mesh P\'eclet number regime, we need to modify our estimate to obtain optimality.
+In particular we need to use elliptic regularity to obtain optimality.
+We have not written the two estimates in a unified manner, since the natural form of the residual quantities uses different norms.
+We outline the differences for estimation in the low mesh P\'eclet number regime in a remark below.}